Frequently Asked Questions

 Coronavirus Disease 2019, or COVID-19, is a new respiratory virus first identified in Wuhan, China.
 Symptoms of COVID-19 may include fever, cough, and shortness of breath.

 - How does COVID-19 spread?

 Currently, COVID-19 is believed to spread when people come into contact with droplets from the nose or mouth of someone with COVID-19.
 These droplets land on objects and surfaces around the person.
 Other people then touch these surfaces and then their face, putting them at risk for catching COVID-19.
 People can also breathe in these droplets if they are very close to someone with COVID-19.
 This is why it's important to wash your hands, avoid touching your face, and stay more than 6 feet away from a person who is sick.

 - What are the symptoms of COVID-19?

-The most common symptoms of COVID-19 include fever, cough, and shortness of breath.
+The most common symptoms of COVID-19 include fever, cough, and shortness of breath and unexplained diarrhea.
 These symptoms are very similar to the flu and common cold.
 Some people do not have any symptoms.

 Those at higher risk are more likely to develop serious illness.
 Most people recover without needing special medical treatment.

 - Body aches

 - Nausea or vomiting